Meditations (written guidance and audio)

 As mentioned above, we are aiming to slow our brainwaves.
 In normal adult daily life, our brainwaves are predominantly in beta, where much of our focus is outside of ourselves on our environment.
 (When we are feeling stressed, our brainwaves are in high beta.)
 Every night, before sleep, our brainwaves slow to alpha as melatonin is released, we feel more relaxed and our focus starts to shift more inward.
 As we drift into sleep, our brainwaves slow to theta where we enter a more internal, relaxed and dreamy state.
 When we are in deep sleep, our brainwaves slow to delta.
 When it is getting time to wake up, serotonin is released which then starts to increase the frequency of our brainwaves and we pass through theta, then alpha and then up into beta so we can go about our day.
 When meditating, we do not want to reach delta, but if we can get to theta we will be meditating well.
 (As hinted at above, there is another highly beneficial state we may learn to achieve with good practice.
 Gamma brainwaves look similar to high beta waves but occur when the whole brain enters a highly coherent state – the opposite of feeling stressed.
 When people experience gamma waves, they tend to report feeling immense feelings of love and connection, they may have what they describe as a mystical experience and their bodies may go into a state of super healing.
 All of these have been studied and verified scientifically.)

-Below, I will be adding any recordings of meditations that I create.
+Below, I have added a 40-minute recording of a meditation I have created.
 Two useful ways to help enter a relaxed and focused state is by focusing on the breath and/or focusing on what you feel in your body – a body scan.
-I find that meditating using a body scan has unlimited potential and I tend to begin with the breath and then guide you through a thorough body scan.
+I find that meditating using a body scan has unlimited potential.
+In this meditation, I start with the breath and then guide you through a thorough body scan.
 Also, focusing narrowly inside ourselves whilst becoming aware of the wider space outside of our bodies at the same time is an excellent mental exercise that helps us relax deeper.

 All you have to do is follow the instructions and have a clear intention of letting yourself go into as deep a state of relaxation as you can.
 If you find yourself struggling to relax, stay with it and go easy on yourself.
 Just like doing exercise, each time we do it we feel better afterwards but we don’t expect any one session to be the be-all and end-all.
 Enjoy treating yourself to some time out and try to make a commitment to yourself to practise and improve over time.